Kamalnath-ILURU/Stock-Price-Data-Analysis/README.md

 * data/: Contains the news headlines data in CSV format.
 * notebooks/: Contains Jupyter notebooks for exploratory data analysis and sentiment analysis.
 * requirements.txt: Lists the dependencies required to run the code.

+Install Dependencies
+Open a terminal or command prompt and navigate to the root directory of your project.
+Run the following command to install the dependencies: pip install -r requirements.txt